Weight Room Design 101

 We mapped out a concept that would be appealing to all human senses.
 Sight is the perception of what is real.
 Beauty is in the eye of the beholder, right?
 Light effects both sight and perception.
 Lighting, including light from large windows cast a perfect blend of natural and overhead lighting.
 The training spaces allow for high traffic use, and team sports conditioning.
 Organized Olympic bumper plates, and dumbbells line up at attention.
 Dumbbell racks, power racks, and half racks with adjustable benches sit ready for deliberate use.
 And, vulcanized rubber weight lifting platforms (with logos) finish off the equipment for this weight room.
 It’s arranged for strength and conditioning training, and teamwork.
 This design represents a vision, a brand, and a serious approach to student athlete safety, and success.
 Coach — put us in the game!

-Learn More About Design Features and Equipment
+I Have Questions About Design Features and Equipment

 Weight Room Design Value and Branding